RedHatProductSecurity/trestle-bot/docs/tutorials/github.md

 Once the workflow has completed you should have a new Pull Request containing the files trestlebot generated for the component definition.
 After reviewing the files you can go ahead and merge the PR!

-Congrats, you have sucessfully created a new trestlebot workspace and now have an authoring environment!
+Congrats, you have successfully created a new trestlebot workspace and now have an authoring environment!